José María Sierra: Legacy

-In Bogotá a station and an avenue bear his name; and in Medellín, he had a beautiful and spacious house in what is now known as Plazuela de San Ignacio.
-Don Pepe Sierra was nothing more and nothing less than the richest man in Colombia at the beginning of the 20th century, richer than all his countrymen and richer, even, than the State.
+In Bogotá, a station and an avenue bear his name, and in Medellín he owned a house in what is now Plazuela de San Ignacio.
+Contemporary accounts describe Don Pepe Sierra as one of the wealthiest individuals in Colombia at the beginning of the 20th century.

 José or 'El Becerro de Oro' or 'El Campesino Millonario' is together with Marco A. Restrepo 'El Rey de la Leña', Carlos Coriolano Amador 'El Burro de Oro', and Gonzalo Mejía 'El Fabricador de Sueños; member of the select group of characters that has given life to the mythical prototype of the businessman from Antioquia.

 Mausoleum of José María Sierra in the San Pedro Cemetery Museum.